Postgres ON DELETE CASCADE - A Guide

 intro

-This article explains how to use the ON DELETE CASCADE feature in PostgreSQL to delete child records automatically when you delete a parent record.
+In this article, we’re going to look at how to use the ON DELETE CASCADE feature in PostgreSQL to delete child records automatically when you delete a parent record using a tool like DbVisualizer.
 Find out everything about it in this blog!

 Preface